 The most likely cause of white spots or streaks on palm leaves is a type of tiny, flat insect known as "scale."
-There are many different species that go by this name, but the adult forms are usually white.
+There are many different species that go by this name, but young adult forms are often white, generally protected by a hard armorlike covering on top of them.
 They suck water and nutrients directly from the plant leaves.
-This causes the leaves to turn brown, and the palm tree will eventually die if the infestation is not addressed.
+This causes the leaves to turn brown, and the palm will eventually die if the infestation is not addressed.

 Scurf on Pygmy Date Palms

-Pygmy date palms (Phoenix roebelenii) naturally develop waxy white spots on their young leaves.
+Pygmy date palms (Phoenix roebelenii, USDA zones 10-11) naturally develop waxy white spots on their young leaves.
 It's called "scurf" and looks a lot like a scale infestation at first glance.
-This physiology is unique to pygmy date palms, so you can typically rule out a scale insect infestation if you know you're looking at this type of palm tree.
+This physiology is unique to pygmy date palms, so you can typically rule out a scale insect infestation if you know you're looking at this type of palm.

 Graphiola Leaf Spot

-Graphiola leaf spot is a fungal disease that many palm trees can tolerate without any adverse effects.
+Graphiola leaf spot is a fungal disease that many palms can tolerate without any adverse effects.
 First, tiny raised black spots appear on either side of the leaves.
-These black spots then erupt with white filaments, which help disperse the fungus's spores.
+These black spots then erupt with white filaments, which help disperse the fungal spores.

-The older, lower palm leaves are affected first, and these should be removed only if the tree is otherwise healthy.
+The older, lower palm leaves are affected first, and these should be removed only if the plant is otherwise healthy.
 The fungus doesn't cause brown or yellow spots on older leaves; this is usually a sign of a potassium deficiency.
-In this case, it's crucial to leave the leaves on the tree until the deficiency is remedied.
+In this case, it's crucial to leave the foliage on the plant until the deficiency is remedied.

-Because graphiola leaf spot rarely deteriorates the palm tree's health and longevity, it's often ignored.
-A few studies have explored the use of fungicide against graphiola leaf spot, and no products have been found to eliminate the black spots already present on the leaves.
+Because graphiola leaf spot rarely deteriorates the palm's health and reduces longevity, it's often ignored.
+A few studies have explored the use of fungicide as a preventative against graphiola leaf spot, but no products have been found to eliminate the black spots already present on the leaves.